Gait & Running Analysis

 Here at Comfort Health we have developed a comprehensive analysis package to understand how you run, why you might be experiencing pain and identify the likely causes of injury whether you are new to running or an experienced athlete.

 Having your running assessed will help to identify your hip, knee and ankle positioning while you run and the range of motion in your joints during the different phases of gait (foot strike, mid stance and toe off).
 Your step rate and stride length is also assessed.
-Having all these areas analysed will highlight any restrictions, areas of weakness/tightness and muscle imbalances, which you can then work with Dan to correct, helping to prevent any injuries.
+Having all these areas analysed will highlight any restrictions, areas of weakness/tightness and muscle imbalances, which you can then work with Dan or Bryony to correct, helping to prevent any injuries.
 Highlighting and working on these areas will also help to increase performance.

 Running is about getting from A to B as efficiently as possible with the minimal amount of energy expenditure.
 During our gait analysis, we can identify areas that are likely to be contributing to a less efficient running economy and by correcting these, can enhance your running performance.
 A good example of this can be by reducing the amount of pelvic drop.
 You can achieve this by slightly increasing your stride width and decreasing hip adduction, thus resulting in improved efficiency.